atreyasha/spp-explainability/docs/develop.md

             1.  initial issues

+                1.  why are `*START*` and `*END*` tokens repeated before and after, and why is `*UNK*` used for padding when a separate `*PAD*` token could be used?

+                    1.  review and opine whether this needs to be changed -\> perhaps there is a reason but this needs to be taken into account in the interpretation/visualization phase

-                1.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`
+                2.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`

-                2.  look into ISO hard encoding when reading files -\> perhaps this can be modified
+                3.  look into ISO hard encoding when reading files -\> perhaps this can be modified

-                3.  replace current status bars with tqdm and torch-infused bar which could help to understand more parameters
+                4.  replace current status bars with tqdm and torch-infused bar which could help to understand more parameters

-                4.  make separate script to pre-processing raw data into readable format for sopa++ -\> consider renaming `preprocess_glove.py` to more appropriate name later -\> add nltk where needed for pre-processing
+                5.  make separate script to pre-processing raw data into readable format for sopa++ -\> consider renaming `preprocess_glove.py` to more appropriate name later -\> add nltk where needed for pre-processing

-                5.  change argument names later on as this might break things in actual script for testing
+                6.  change argument names later on as this might break things in actual script for testing

-                6.  improve code quality with unique model logging and tensorboard workflows
+                7.  improve code quality with unique model logging and tensorboard workflows

             2.  core model changes